 If the course has teaching assistants, the professor and TA should meet before the semester, preferably well before the first day of class, to clarify expectations and define roles in the course.
 See our Teaching Assistants page for an extensive exploration of what ought to happen in these conversations.

-First impressions count in a variety of ways, especially given that the first day is often a “shopping” day for student who are still making decisions about their semester’s schedule.
+First impressions count in a variety of ways, especially given that the first day is often a “shopping” day for students who are still making decisions about their semester’s schedule.
 Your first meeting with students is an opportunity to set a tone, create a sense of classroom community, and prepare them for what’s to come.
 The first day is therefore not a throwaway day but rather a crucial glimpse of the course as a whole.

 One of the most important elements of that course is you, naturally, so take the time to introduce yourself and your investment in the material at hand.
 Why do you think this class is important?
 Be yourself, so students can get a sense of who they’ll be working with.

 The other members of the classroom community are the students.
 If at all possible, start learning their names right away.
 If you have a hard time memorizing names, try taking photos and labeling them.
-Some schools, Georgetown among them, make photo rosters available—Georgetown does it through Blackboard and Canvas—to allow you start matching names with faces.
+Some schools, Georgetown among them, make photo rosters available—Georgetown does it through Canvas—to allow you to start matching names with faces.
 You may want to help students get to know each other, as well.
 If the class is small, you could ask them to introduce themselves briefly—or have them talk in small groups first and then introduce one another to the larger class.
 Some instructors ask students to sit in the same seats for the first few weeks to make it easier for everyone to get names down.

 This first day is also the moment to let people know what they’re getting into academically.
 The syllabus is, if not necessarily quite a contract, nonetheless an important repository of information about everything from how you want to be contacted and required course materials to the nature of assignments and assessments in the course.
 (See our Creating Your Syllabus page for lots more information on this.)
 You should also talk about these things, highlighting your goals for the students as well as your expectations and emphases.
 Doing all this tells the student, “This is how the class will be, so only stay with us if you’re prepared to engage with this kind of class.”